 I went to bed on a tired high wondering what the Peddars Way would bring the next day.

-The Peddars Way is an ancient track that follows the route of a Roman road as closely as possible.
+The Peddars Way is an ancient route that follows an old Roman road as closely as possible.
 Parts of the Way have been subsumed into the network of tarmac roads, still dead straight, linking villages and hamlets for modern day traffic.
 Other sections cut through vast arable fields, woodland and forest with the promise of a tangible connection to all those that have walked along it for centuries.
+But

 And they had plans to do the same for the next couple of nights too.
 They were staying at The Old Windmill Inn in Great Cressingham (a little off trail) and persuaded me to set up camp on the neighbouring campsite.
 It was a decision that made life much easier: hike, walk, eat, laugh into the night and then fall into your sleeping bag under your tarp.

-One of the major highlights of this section of trail was Castle Acre.
 After all those straight tracks we arrived in a village laid out in characteristic medieval streets.
-The main road through the centre is broad and bifurcates around a traditional village green, with The Ostrich, an evocative old coaching inn, at it the heart of it.
+The main road through the centre is broad and bifurcates around a traditional village green, with The Ostrich Inn, an evocative old 16c coaching inn, at the heart of it.
 It drew us like magnets to its door; weary travellers desperate for a cup of coffee.
 Inside, the gold wallpaper was as ostentatious as its namesake’s feathers and the place had an unexpected air of faded grandeur about it.
 A bit at odds with the green nylon abode I was accustomed to (you could of course cheat and stay at the Ostrich if nylon’s not for you!).

 It’s an impressive sight, intricately decorated and built on a grand scale surrounded by meadows (today at least), which help the fertile imagination create a picture of what it must have been like as a thriving community.
 Before Henry VIII got all vindictive.